Skip to main content

 Qualitative research

-Qualitative research collects stories, anecdotes, and opinions from your participants.
-It’s one of the most valuable research methods for learning about your customer’s user experience.
-This research style isn’t interested in numbers or statistics.
-Qualitative research cares about a particular group's emotions, experiences, and struggles.
+collects stories, anecdotes, and opinions from your participants.
+It’s one of the most valuable methods for understanding your customer’s experience.
+Rather than numbers or statistics, it focuses on a group’s emotions, experiences, and struggles.

 Examples of qualitative research questions that you can use for your next survey include: